josethomas45/josethomas45/README.md

 - 🌱 I’m currently learning C programming and Java.
 - 📫 Right now working to make others aware of game development and esports.
-- 🔭 I’m interested in Web designing, Esports and Ethical hacking.
+- 🔭 I’m interested in Web designing, Game development ,Ethical hacking and esports.
 - 📚 I like to stay updated in this field.
 <!--
 **josethomas45/josethomas45** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.